Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Related Work

-It has been proved that in $\mathbb{R}^2$, if it meets $\epsilon$-sampling on the boundary curve, the subset of Voronoi diagram that is completely contained in the shape approximates the medial axis~\cite{brandt1994convergence}.
-However, this cannot be directly extended to the 3D scenario due to the presence of ``slivers'', which can produce Voronoi vertices that are close to the surface and lead to redundant branches~\cite{amenta2001power}.
-Therefore, a large number of works have been dedicated to removing redundant branches caused by these abnormal points from this subcomplex. \cite{attali1996modeling,dey2004approximating} prune the Voronoi diagram by applying the angle criterion, while there is no guarantee that the topology could be efficiently preserved at this procedure. \cite{giesen2006medial} further enhanced topological correctness using the unstable manifold of the Voronoi diagram. \cite{chazal2005lambda,chazal2008smooth} employ a radius criterion to prune this subcomplex.
-While the topological structure is preserved, the geometric features are overlooked. \cite{miklos2010discrete} scales the medial ball and filters out the corresponding medial axis vertex when its ball is devoured by others. \cite{li2015q,pan2019q} propose a novel importance measurement, collapsing the medial axis edge with the lowest importance and generating a new medial axis point following the minimal quadratic error.
+\paragraph{Voronoi-guided Approaches} The Voronoi diagram has played a major role in medial axis computation due to its spatial partitioning property and computational efficiency.
+It was proven that in $\mathbb{R}^2$, if the boundary curve satisfies an $\epsilon$-sampling condition, the subset of the Voronoi diagram fully contained within the shape approximates the medial axis~\cite{brandt1994convergence}.
+However, this result could not be directly extended to 3D due to the presence of ``slivers,'' which produce Voronoi vertices close to the surface and create redundant branches~\cite{amenta2001power}.
+As a result, many studies focus on removing these redundant branches. \citet{attali1996modeling} and \citet{dey2004approximating} applied an angle criterion, although topology was not always preserved. \citet{giesen2006medial} improved topological correctness by using unstable manifolds of the Voronoi diagram. \citet{chazal2005lambda} and \citet{chazal2008smooth} employed a radius criterion that preserves topology but overlooks geometric fidelity. \citet{miklos2010discrete} scaled medial balls and filtered out vertices whose corresponding balls are absorbed by others. \citet{li2015q} and \citet{pan2019q} proposed importance measures to iteratively collapse less important edges and generate simplified medial points using a quadratic error metric.